cedadev/nlds/_sources/specification.rst.txt

 Here, the `<json>` part of the message records the full details of the file, and the `<int>` part records the number of times an attempt has been made to index or transfer the file.
-These are stored internally in NLDS as a `named tuple`:
+These are stored internally in NLDS as part of the `PathDetails` object:

-    IndexItem : (item: json, retries: int)
+    PathDetails:
+        file_details:   (described above),
+        retries:        <int>,
+        retry_reasons:  <list<str>>

-When a task is performed, such as indexing or transferring a file, which subsequently fails, the IndexItem is taken out of the return filelist and put into a failed filelist where the retries count is incremented by 1.
+When a task is performed, such as indexing or transferring a file, which subsequently fails, the PathDetails object is taken out of the return filelist and put into a failed filelist where the retries count is incremented by 1 and the reason for the failure is added to `retry_reasons`.
 A message is formed with this failed filelist as the `data` part of the message, and the `details` part of the message is the same as the originating message.
 Currently, this message is passed back to the exchange, with the same routing key as the originating message.

 Once an item in the filelist has exceeded a server-configured number of retries, it will be permanently failed and a message will be passed back to the user (how?) telling them of this.

-Just passing back the message in this way is not optimum.
+Just passing back the message immediately is not optimal.
 The task will have failed for a reason which may not have been fixed in the (potentially and probably) short time that it will take for the message to be submitted to the exchange and then consumed by the task that had initially failed.
 With such a short duration between failing and then trying to complete the task, it is likely that the task will fail again.
-To overcome this we are investigating using a delayed message queue for the failed task messaged, with an "exponential" backoff.
-This could be as simple as:
+To overcome this we have implemented the option to use the [delayed exchange plugin](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/) for RabbitMQ which allows messages to request to be delayed before being routed by the exchange, via a variable (`x-delay`) specified in the message header.

+These delays increase exponentially with increasing retry count, with a default configuration of:

+* First failure, resend immediately
+* Second failure, wait 30 seconds
-* First failure, wait a minute
+* Third failure, wait 1 minute
-* Second failure, wait an hour
+* Fourth failure, wait 1 hour
-* Third failure, wait a day
+* Fifth failure, wait 1 day
-* Fourth failure, wait a week
+* Sixth failure, wait 5 days

+Subsequent retries will continue to wait 5 days, until the maximum retry limit is reached (default = 5).

 ## Monitoring
 Important!